ikkez/fontawesome-rightfont-generator/readme.md

 #### Usage:

+You can use the included `FontAwesome6Pro-*.rightfontmetadata` files in this package without downloading, installing and running this script.

+#### Convert yourself:

 1. Download this package.
 This script is written in PHP, so you need PHP installed on your machine.

 2. Download FontAwesome Pro.
 You need a pro licence to get access to that.